chadwick-yao/week_report/documents/DP.md

 - Desired translation of EEF (3)
 - Desired rotation change from current EEF (3)
-- opening or closing of the gripper fingers (1)
+- Opening or closing of the gripper fingers (1)

 ## HyperParameters